 However, the specializations in the data structures still remain to be discussed.
-Soufflé employs a highly specialized parallel B-Tree data structure [25], with index orderings for the attributes generated automatically via an optimization problem [38].
+Soufflé employs a highly specialized parallel B-Tree data structure [Jordan et al. 2019], with index orderings for the attributes generated automatically via an optimization problem [Subotić et al. 2018].
 The B-Tree employs a special optimistic read/write lock for each node, allowing high throughput for parallel insertion.
 During an insert operation, a thread may obtain a read lease for each node as it checks whether the tuple to be inserted already exists.
-If an insertion is required, it checks if the lease has changed, and restarts the whole procedure if it has.
+If an insertion is required, then it checks if the lease has changed, and restarts the whole procedure if it has.
 Otherwise, it upgrades to a write lease and inserts the tuple into the correct position in the B-Tree.
 The data structure also takes advantage of Soufflé's Datalog evaluation setting, where a single relation is either read from, or written to, but never at the same time.
 Therefore, there are no interleaved reads and writes, and so read operations are not synchronized.

 With the proof annotations, we modify these specializations so that they can take into account the provenance semantics.
 The important step is the update semantics, and thus we integrate an update mechanism into the insert operation, without requiring to delete and then re-insert.
 The provenance evaluation strategy requires two main modifications to our B-Tree data structure.
-Firstly, the existence check for insertion should consider only the original tuple, and ignore annotations.
+First, the existence check for insertion should consider only the original tuple, and ignore annotations.
 This ensures that Datalog set semantics are preserved and that no duplicate original tuples can exist.
 However, note that we still need to retrieve the full tuple, including its proof annotations.
 This is important for the proof tree construction, discussed in the next section.
 To address this concern, we use different lexicographical orderings of indices for the insert and retrieve operations.
 The insert index order does not include the attributes storing the proof annotations (so that annotations are not considered when checking existence), while the retrieve index order does.
 We also need to ensure that updating an annotation does not change the ordering of tuples according to the index; otherwise subsequent index supported searches will fail.
 Therefore, the retrieve index order requires the annotation attributes to be at the end, as this guarantees that an update to the annotations does not affect tuple ordering.

-Secondly, we must have a mechanism to update existing tuples to implement the update semantics in Section 3.2.
+Second, we must have a mechanism to update existing tuples to implement the update semantics in Section 3.2.
 To achieve this, we modified the insert operation so that it may also update any existing tuple with a smaller proof annotation.
 This insertion first requires to check if the original tuple exists in the B-Tree.
-If it does, rather than aborting (as it would with standard Datalog evaluation), the insertion then checks the annotation.
+If it does, rather than aborting (as it would with standard Datalog evaluation), then the insertion then checks the annotation.
 If the height annotation of the existing tuple is larger than the tuple to be inserted, then the annotations of the existing annotation are updated with new values.
-Note that during an update, a read lease also needs to be validated and upgraded to a write lease.
-The integration of the update into the insert operation avoids any need to delete and re-insert tuples, thus improving the efficiency of the provenance evaluation strategy.
-These modifications to the B-Tree reflect the desired insertion semantics, and updates are handled directly in the insert operation.
-All other retrieval operations for the B-Tree are not modified, and tuples can be retrieved as normal, including their proof annotations.
+Note that during an update, a read lease also needs to be validated and